Monday, September 9, 2019

 As a result, here are a few actions which Snugglebug has independently taken in the last few weeks:

-- When a speech therapist was telling another child not to "squawk" during instructional time, Snugglebug was able to identify to the therapist that the child was vocally stimming, and that some people listen better when they stim.
-She stood up for the other child, and reminded the therapist that autistic people should never be forced to stifle or abstain from stimming.
+• When a speech therapist was telling another child not to "squawk" during instructional time, Snugglebug was able to identify to the therapist that the child was vocally stimming, and that some people listen better when they stim.
+They stood up for the other child, and reminded the therapist that autistic people should never be forced to stifle or abstain from stimming.

-- When a new teacher, on the first day of school, emphasized to the class the importance of maintaining eye contact when the teacher is speaking, Snugglebug was able to write a thoughtful, respectful letter to the teacher, reminding her that eye contact is difficult or even painful for some people -- including Snugglebug -- and that her teacher's words made her feel unaccepted, misunderstood, and unworthy.
+• When a new teacher, on the first day of school, emphasized to the class the importance of maintaining eye contact when the teacher is speaking, Snugglebug was able to write a thoughtful, respectful letter to the teacher, reminding her that eye contact is difficult or even painful for some people -- including Snugglebug -- and that their teacher's words made them feel unaccepted, misunderstood, and unworthy.
 The teacher was receptive, and thanked Snugglebug for broadening her understanding of the students in her care.

-- When a different teacher refused to allow Snugglebug an accommodation that is in her IEP, Snugglebug was able to correctly identify that she was, by law, allowed the supportive accommodation.
-She had to do so in front of her entire class, because the teacher had denied the accommodation, in front of everyone.
-She was made to go to the office until the vice principal confirmed to the teacher that the accommodation was in her IEP and she should be readmitted to class... but she didn't give up.
-She respectfully stood her ground, because she knew her rights.
+• When a different teacher refused to allow Snugglebug an accommodation that is in their IEP, Snugglebug was able to correctly identify that they were, by law, allowed the supportive accommodation.
+They had to do so in front of their entire class, because the teacher had denied the accommodation, in front of everyone.
+They were made to go to the office until the vice principal confirmed to the teacher that the accommodation was in their IEP and they should be readmitted to class... but they didn't give up.
+They respectfully stood their ground, because they knew their rights.

 (I've shared these examples with Snugglebug's permission.)